pbastowski/rest-call/README.md

     getMembersHoliday( 'john', 2 )

-If using a 'PUT' or 'POST' method, the payload is passed after all the arguments.
+If using a 'PUT' or 'POST' method, the payload is passed in last, after all the arguments.

 The method definition